jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 A final word
 ------------

 I traced the 64-bit server trends now for more than ten years.
-The future is not hard to see.
-Servers will be equipped with more and faster RAM, and terabytes of main memory will become popular.
+The future is not hard to anticipate.
+Servers will be equipped with larger, faster, and denser RAM chips, and terabytes of main memory will become popular.
 For Lucene-based applications it means that RAM-only installations will become more important.

 Uwe Schindler's article reminded me of the huge progress of recent server technology.
 I appreciate all the hard work of engineering such extraordinary systems that most annoying resource limits and performance bottlenecks almost have become part of the past.